-Areas with a higher poverty percentage than 25.4% as cited for SC for ages 0-4 by the U.S. Census Bureau's Small Area Income and Poverty Estimates Program's 2016 Poverty and Median Household Income Estimates - States and National released November 2017: and an unemployment rate higher than 4.2% as cited for SC in April 2018 by the Bureau of Labor Statistics.

-b) Describe how the Lead Agency prioritizes increasing access to high-quality child care and development services for children of families in areas that have significant concentrations of poverty and unemployment and that do not have high-quality programs Areas in SC defined in 4.6.3 a) as having significant concentrations of poverty and unemployment will be assessed to determine the extent to which children have access to high quality child care or not.
+Areas with a higher poverty percentage than 25.4% as cited for SC for ages 0-4 by the U.S. Census Bureau's Small Area Income and Poverty Estimates Program's 2016 b) Describe how the Lead Agency prioritizes increasing access to high-quality child care and development services for children of families in areas that have significant concentrations of poverty and unemployment and that do not have high-quality programs Areas in SC defined in 4.6.3 a) as having significant concentrations of poverty and unemployment will be assessed to determine the extent to which children have access to high quality child care or not.
 Based on that assessment, the LA wil target areas without access to high quality child care programs, for incentives to build the supply.
 The incentives will be predicated on the extent of need in comparison to resources available to address the need.